tpbnick/docs/docs/py-data-types.md

 >>>'python'
 ```

-Running the above code with the `rstrip()` method does not permanently remove the whitespace at the end of the string.
-If the code was run again without the `rstrip()`, the extra whitespace would appear again.
+Running the above code with the `#!py rstrip()` method does not permanently remove the whitespace at the end of the string.
+If the code was run again without the `#!py rstrip()`, the extra whitespace would appear again.

 ### Avoiding Syntax Errors with Strings